What is the female athlete triad?

 Not having time to spend with your friends because your sport takes up all your free time

 Exercising more than is necessary for your sport

 Being pushed by your coach or your parents to win at all costs

-What are the signs of the female athlete triad?
+What are the signs of female athlete triad?

-Some symptoms of the female athlete triad are weight loss, no periods or irregular periods, fatigue, and bone fractures that happen without an obvious injury (these are called stress fractures).
+Some symptoms of the female athlete triad are weight loss, absent or irregular periods, fatigue and stress fractures.

-Why should I worry about this now, while I am young?
+Why should I worry about this now, while I'm young?

 How is the female athlete triad treated?

 Your doctor will talk with you about changing the way you eat and the way you exercise.
 After you make only a few changes, your regular periods should come back.
-If not, your doctor may talk with you about taking some medicines such as birth control pills to stop your body from losing any more bone strength.
+If not, your doctor may talk with you about taking some medicines such as birth control pills or hormones (like estrogen and progesterone) to stop your body from losing any more bone strength.